 This Portal now includes Case Reporting Modules for all levels of Court.

 AOC Customer Portal

 Use of the Internet throughout the Judicial Branch has developed into an essential instrument in handling applications, communication and reporting.
-JCIT has taken an active role in developing web applications and hosting them for various groups.
+JC/AOC IT has taken an active role in developing web applications and hosting them for various groups.
 There is one full-time developer that manages access, availability, navigation and content for thirty three (33) active websites for councils, commissions and committees throughout the Judiciary.